SonamTenzin1/SS2025_SWS202_02230300/practicals/OSINT_report.md

 ### **3.1 Digital Footprint**

 - IP Address: 43.230.208.21
-- Hostnames:	bcta.gov.bt/www.bcta.gov.bt/www.rsta.gov.bt
+- Hostnames:	bcta.gov.bt / www.bcta.gov.bt / www.rsta.gov.bt
-- Domains:	bcta.gov.bt/rsta.gov.bt
+- Domains:	bcta.gov.bt / rsta.gov.bt

 - Organization:	Ministry of Information & Communications
 ![alt text](<../assets/Screenshot 2025-03-16 233911.png>)
-Upon using Shadon, I have noticed that the IP address has 3 open ports.
+Upon using Shadon, I have noticed that the IP address has 3 open ports; port 80, 443, and 8080.
+The website is hosted in Bhutan and the organization is under the Ministry of Information and Communications.
+The website is also using the HTTP/2 protocol.

 ![alt text](<../assets/Screenshot 2025-03-16 233938.png>)